 However, you should be able to spare 10 minutes of your time during your day to work out the best way for you to reduce stress.

-There are many ways that you can reduce stress 10 minutes or less.
-If you can do a few of them several times a day, (yes – during breaks that you should be taking) you’ll notice dramatic changes in your state of mind & wellbeing as well as reduced stress levels.
+There are many ways that you can reduce stress in 10 minutes or less.
+If you can do a few of them several times a day (yes – during breaks that you should be taking) you’ll notice dramatic changes in your state of mind & wellbeing as well as reduced stress levels.